Versão em Português

 ACTIVITIES CONDUCTED

-As part of the decentralization of environmental management, 39 municipalities have already been qualified to carry out environmental licensing through the publication of ordinances and the execution of the Technical Cooperation Agreement, by which they are responsible for carrying out local environmental management.
-Equipment and vehicles were also purchased to strengthen Municipal Environmental Departments.
+As part of the decentralization of environmental management, which includes activities to strengthen state environmental management through the decentralization of SEMA's activities, 40 municipalities benefiting from the project were qualified to carry out environmental licensing through the publication of ordinances and the execution of the Technical Cooperation Agreement, which makes them responsible for local environmental management.
+Equipment and vehicles were also purchased to strengthen the activities carried out by the municipal environmental departments.
+Nearly all the new municipal environmental departments' headquarters, as planned in the project, have begun construction.

-The GPWeb project management system was implemented and 58 civil servants were trained in the use of the system for the implementation and monitoring of project subcomponents.
+The GPWeb project management system was implemented, with continuous training provided for servers in the use of the system for the execution, monitoring, and supervision of the project’s subcomponents.

 Final Evaluation